codatio/codat-docs/docs/bank-feeds-api/qbo-bank-feeds/qbo-bank-feeds-setup.md

 ## Create a company and data connection, then add bank accounts

-1. When an SMB user clicks the button or link you added, create a company for them using the <a href="/codat-api#/operations/create-company">Create a company</a> endpoint:
+1. When an SMB user clicks the button or link you added, create a company for them using the [Create company](/codat-api#/operations/create-company) endpoint:

    ```http
    POST https://api.codat.io/companies